518-522 College Avenue,

 No one has favorited this theater yet

-Tiede eventually returned to the Turner Hall location and opened the People’s Theater, later renaming it the College Avenue Orpheum (there was some local name confusion with the nearby Orpheum Theatre at State/Main Streets which was later renamed National Theatre, Allen Theatre and Mainstreet Theatre.)
+Tiede eventually returned to the Turner Hall location and opened the People’s Theater, later renaming it the College Avenue Orpheum Theatre (there was some local name confusion with the nearby Orpheum Theatre at State Street/Main Street which was later renamed National Theatre, Allen Theatre and Mainstreet Theatre.)

-Tiede introduced Cameraphone in about 1909 at his College Avenue Orpheum, an early sound-film process utilizing a backstage phonograph synchronized to some degree with the onscreen film images through signal dots and dashes.
+Tiede introduced Cameraphone in about 1909 at his College Avenue Orpheum Theatre, an early sound-film process utilizing a backstage phonograph synchronized to some degree with the on-screen film images through signal dots and dashes.
 Tiede billed the shows as offering “beautiful and no longer dumb” attractions.
+On November 10, 1913 it was renamed Crystal Theatre.
+It had closed by 1926.

 Just login to your account and subscribe to this theater